Robert Plant: Led Zeppelin-related projects and reunion rumours

 On 30 July 2014, NME revealed that Plant was "slightly disappointed and baffled" by Page in an ongoing Led Zeppelin dispute during which Page declared he was "fed up" with Plant delaying Led Zeppelin reunion plans.
 Instead, Plant offered Led Zeppelin's guitarist to write acoustically with him as he is interested in working with Page again but only in an unplugged way.
 Page responded:

 He would have no intention whatsoever of doing it ...
 I've had enough of all this stuff, to be honest: 'Robert says this, Robert says that.' ...
 The only reality of it is that we did one concert.
 No matter how you dress it up, look at the situation.
 That's it.

+In 2025, Plant appeared in the musical documentary Becoming Led Zeppelin, directed by Bernard MacMahon and produced by Allison McGourty.
+The film chronicled Led Zeppelin's formation and first year and was the first time the band's members had agreed to participate in a biographical documentary.

 Personal life

 Plant married Maureen Wilson on 9 November 1968.
-The couple had three children: daughter Carmen Jane (1968) (who later married Charlie Jones, Plant's bass player for solo tours); and sons Karac Pendragon (1972–1977), and Logan Romero (1979).
+The couple had three children: daughter Carmen Jane (1968) (who later married Charlie Jones, Plant's bassist for solo tours); and sons Karac Pendragon (1972–1977), and Logan Romero (1979).
 In 1977, during Led Zeppelin's US tour, their five-year-old son, Karac, died of a stomach illness.
 The song "All My Love", co-written with John Paul Jones, is a tribute to him.
 The couple divorced in August 1983.
 In 1991, Plant and Shirley Wilson (sister of ex-wife Maureen) had a son, Jesse Lee.
-From 1993 to 1995, Plant dated English singer Najma Akhtar, who provided vocals on the Page & Plant Unledded tour.
+From 1993 to 1995, Plant dated the British-Indian singer Najma Akhtar, who provided vocals on the Page and Plant Unledded tour.

-Plant is interested in Welsh history and donated money to the creation of a bronze statue of the Welsh prince Owain Glyndŵr, at Pennal Church, near Machynlleth, in Wales, unveiled in September 2004.
+Plant is interested in Welsh history and donated money to the creation of a bronze statue of the last native-born Welsh Prince of Wales Owain Glyndŵr, at St Peter ad Vincula in the village of Pennal in Gwynedd, north-west Wales, unveiled in September 2004.
 He is also believed to have contributed funds to a slate carving of Glyndŵr's coat of arms at the Celtica museum in Machynlleth.
 Plant is part of a Glyndŵr network, and attends meetings about him in Wales.
-In the New Year Honours List 2009, Plant was appointed a Commander of the Order of the British Empire "for services to music" and on 10 July 2009 invested by then-Prince of Wales King Charles III.
+In the New Year Honours List 2009, Plant was appointed a Commander of the Order of the British Empire (CBE) "for services to music" and on 10 July 2009 invested by then-Prince of Wales Charles III.